Materia-Journal/Materia_issue5/content/essay_sabouni-et-al.md

 Stoddard, Heather.
 "Early Tibetan Paintings: Sources and Styles (Eleventh-Fourteenth Centuries A.D.)." *Archives of Asian Art* 49 (1996): 26-50.

 Von Rospatt, Alexander.
 “Vajracharya Crowns and Diadems.”
 In *Awaken: A Tibetan Buddhist Journey Toward Enlightenment*, 171-179.
 New Haven, CT: Yale University Press, 2019.

 ---

-### Acknowledgements

-The authors are grateful to Dr. John Henry Rice, E. Rhodes and Leona B. Carpenter, Curator of South Asian and Islamic Art at VMFA for their support of this research, contributions to the discussion on terminology, and review of the paper.
-This research was primarily carried out within The Susan and David Goode Center for Advanced Study in Art Conservation at the VMFA and many thanks go to Interim Chief Conservator Debbie Linn and the conservation staff for their assistance and support.
-Particular thanks go to Samantha Sheesley, Senior Conservator and Head of Paper Conservation for assistance with paper fiber identification and to Meredith Watson, Assistant Conservator of Paintings and the Paul Mellon Collection, and Josh Summer, Louise B. and J. Harwood Cochrane Assistant Conservator of Paintings for their help with understanding the darkening phenomenon in the coating.
-The authors are also indebted to Patty Silence, Director of Conservation Operations at the Colonial Williamsburg Foundation, for supporting our collaboration and permitting the use of instrumentation in the Colonial Williamsburg Materials Analysis Lab.

----